• Skip to primary navigation

 • ×

-Here is a colorful, healthy, and easy to cook Filipino dish – Pinakbet!
-It’s Vegan Vegetarian recipe and such a crowd-pleaser wherever I go, and you can make this recipe without meat, seafood and under 20 minutes!
+Here is a colorful, healthy, and easy to cook Filipino dish - Pinakbet Without Meat!
+It's a Vegan Vegetarian recipe and such a crowd-pleaser wherever I go, and you can make this recipe without any meat or seafood and under 20 minutes!

 This dish is delicious with Pancit Canton, Easy Misua Soup, Bola Bola (Filipino Veggie Meatballs), Fried Fish Balls, or Vegan Isaw!